TrainYourEars/support.trainyourears.com/frequently-asked-questions/can-i-use-my-headphones-to-train.md

-# Can I use my headphones to train?

 Yes, you certainly can.
 This training method is based on spotting the difference between two audio samples, so the listening environment is not that critical.